CodeCureAgent: Automatic Classification and Repair of Static Analysis Warnings: Evaluation

 Manual inspection of a representative subset of 291 warnings provides a more precise assessment of the agent's performance by checking both the correctness of the classification and the proposed fixes.
 We find that the agent correctly classifies 267 of the 291 cases (91.8\%).
 In the repair step, \name{} attempts fixes for all warnings, but in our manual validation we only judge fixes for correctly classified warnings.
 Specifically, \name{} proposes plausible fixes for 259 warnings (89.0\%), of which 251 are confirmed as correct, yielding an overall accuracy of 86.3\%.
 Most errors arise in the classification phase (8.2\%), rather than in the subsequent repair, which suggests that further improving the classification could positively influence the overall repair success.

 Breaking down the manual results by warning class further highlights this pattern.
-Among the true positives, the agent classifies 97.4\% correctly, generates plausible fixes for 93.2\%, and correctly fixes 89.0\%.
-For false positives, the agent classifies 81.0\% correctly, with the same percentage for plausible fixes and correct fixes.
+Among the TPs, the agent classifies 97.4\% correctly, generates plausible fixes for 93.2\%, and correctly fixes 89.0\%.
+For FPs, the agent classifies 81.0\% correctly, with the same percentage for plausible fixes and correct fixes.
 Thus, the main source of failure is false negatives at the classification stage: \name{} tends toward missed repairs rather than unwanted changes, since suppression does not alter program behavior beyond silencing the warning.

 \begin{Listing}

 \tikz[remember picture] \node[anchor=north] (settings_label) {Changes to referencing test file \lstinline$MetricsStreamTest.java$};

 \end{tcolorbox}